gokulsg/Face3D-Pytorch/README.md

 ## TODO
 - [ ] Multi-GPU training
 - [ ] Distributed training
-- [ ] Evaluation and predition script
+- [ ] Evaluation and prediction script
 - [ ] The links of the pretrained models

 ## Dataset